 Identifying Work to Be Done

 The Apache Group used a three pronged approach to requirements elicitation phase: a developer email list, a problem reporting database system and Apache specific USENET newsgroups.
-The developer email list was the primary place of discussion for new functionality and patches for problems; problems were mostly reported in the problem reporting database system and the team relied on volunteers to manually parse the USENET newsgroups for potential new functionality and problems.
+The developer email list was the primary place of discussion for new functionality and patches for problems; problems were mostly reported in the problem reporting database system and the team relied on volunteers to manually parse and download with USENET newsgroups for potential new functionality and problems.